CSIRO-GeoscienceAnalytics/GeoPIXE/README.md

-On Windows, the script "**Example Windows IDLDE 88 Python38 GeoPIXE.bat**" can be adapted to launch IDLDE using this workspace and a IDL pref file (idl88-py38.pref), and also assign a default python, which is only used in some extensions to GeoPIXE.
-*NOTE: Edit paths in both the bat and pref files*.
+On Windows, the script "**Example Windows IDLDE 88 Python38 GeoPIXE.bat**" can be adapted to launch IDLDE using this workspace and a IDL pref file (idl88-py38.pref), and also assign a default python, which is only used in some extensions to GeoPIXE. *NOTE: Edit paths in both the bat and pref files*.

-On Linux, the bash script "**idlde2**" can be adapted to launch IDLDE using this workspace and a IDL pref file (idl-linux.pref). *NOTE: Edit full paths in both the script and pref files*.
+On Linux, the bash script "**idlde2**" can be adapted to launch IDLDE using this workspace and a IDL pref file (idl-linux.pref). *NOTE: Edit full paths in both the script and pref files first*.

 Launching the runtime version of IDL to run a compiled version of GeoPIXE is illustrated in the script "Example Runtime GeoPIXE.bat".
 It also shows how GeoPIXE can be used in a workflow to perform